mhaemmerle/skypeclj/README.md

 ## Usage

-Edit `resources/config.clj` and fill in username, password for the Skype account and the path to the converted key file.
+Edit `resources/config.clj` and fill in Skype username, password and the path to the converted key file.
+I'am developing under OS X so I'll be using that runtime in the example:

 ```
+$ while :; do ./mac-x86-skypekit-novideo; sleep 1; done
 $ lein deps
 $ lein trampoline run
 ```